Dansby Swanson Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Cardinals pitching staff ranks ninth in the league.
+- The pitching staff for the Cardinals has a collective 9.1 K/9, the ninth-best in MLB.

-- The Cardinals have a 4.51 team ERA that ranks 17th among all MLB pitching staffs.
+- The Cardinals' 4.40 team ERA ranks 17th among all MLB pitching staffs.

-- Cardinals pitchers combine to rank 17th in baseball in home runs surrendered (41 total, 1.2 per game).
+- Cardinals pitchers combine to give up 43 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- Mikolas gets the start for the Cardinals, his eighth of the season.
-He is 1-1 with a 5.79 ERA and 34 strikeouts in 37 1/3 innings pitched.
+- The Cardinals are sending Montgomery (2-4) out for his eighth start of the season.
+He is 2-4 with a 3.29 ERA and 38 strikeouts in 41 2/3 innings pitched.

-- His most recent time out was on Wednesday against the Los Angeles Angels, when the righty tossed 5 2/3 innings, surrendering three earned runs while allowing eight hits.
+- The left-hander's last appearance came on Saturday against the Detroit Tigers, when he tossed six innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.